 For 180 years a great deal of expertise and energy has been invested in breeding in Tasmania.
 Over the decades, this has led to the development of sheep breeds that produce wool with very fine, tear-resistant qualities.
 It is also a means of avoiding the infamous practice of mulesing.
 Mulesing, the cutting off of skin folds in which dangerous fly larvae can settle, is not practised on any of the farms we select.
 Instead, the farmers also rely here on breeding.
 Many modern merino sheep do not grow the skin folds in question at all, which also makes shearing considerably easier.

 A couple of facts and an anecdote

-We use the best natural conditions in Tasmania in order to process the best merino wool: The natural conditions there provide an ideal habitat for sheep and their wool.
+We take advantage of the optimal conditions in Tasmania, which allow us to utilize the high quality, fine merino wool: The natural conditions there provide an ideal habitat for sheep and their wool.
 Because over many millions of years, nature has achieved what humans have been trying for only a few hundred years: creating a perfect fiber.
 Tasmanian merino wool is of a particularly high quality because all the conditions are just right here.
 The animals have enough fresh grass, plenty of space to roam, and are cared for gently.